jashankumar06/induction-program-2025/README.md

 - Experiments of Physics like checking charge by gold leaf electroscope , then electrictiy experiment to show current .
 - Counting of bones

+3. Google gemini introduction , its new features , how to use it , what are the AI applications releated in to the other fields.

+4. **Ms. Riya Arora (Maac Ludhiana)**
+- Told us about the industry of VFX, how VFX contributes in movies , and myth of releating that this field only leads to movies, many new projects and jobs are available in 3D ,gave a new carrer perspective,shared her story after 10th, had an actvity of singing song with students

+5.